hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/openai_utils.md

 **2. Classes:**

 - `LLMCall`: Represents a call to a large language model (LLM).
 It encapsulates parameters (templates, model parameters) and the process of constructing messages.
-The `call` method orchestrates the process of interaction with the API client.
+The `call` method orcheStartes the process of interaction with the API client.
 This class is designed to allow for consistent message framing and config values.
 - `OpenAIClient`:  A class for interacting with the OpenAI API.
 It handles API calls, caching (if enabled), and error handling (rate limits, invalid requests).
 The crucial `send_message` method is responsible for making the actual calls, with extensive error handling and exponential backoff. `set_api_cache`, `_load_cache`, `_save_cache` handle caching mechanism.
 - `AzureClient`: A subclass of `OpenAIClient` specifically for the Azure OpenAI Service API.
-This demonstrates code reusability.
+This demonStartes code reusability.
 - `InvalidRequestError`, `NonTerminalError`: Custom exceptions to improve error handling for invalid requests or recoverable errors.

 **3. Functions:**